RTX 3080, RTX 3090 Third-Party Cards: How Much You'll Pay In Australia

 If you’re wondering what the difference between the boards is, the answer is generally power.
 The higher priced models are generally designed to eek out a bit of extra performance by pushing more power.
 The MSI Gaming X Trio, according to one review, sucked as much as 450 watts when overclocked and the fans are going at full blast.
 Runs pretty cool, though.

 Shortages are so extreme that all listings on the PC Case Gear website say “your preorder can be cancelled at any time”.
-I’d be fuming if that happened to me.
+Update: This just means you can cancel your preorder should things get delayed by, say, months.
+(Thanks Alexander in the comments!)

 - Galax GeForce RTX 3080 SG (1-Click OC) 10GB: $1299